-My name is Dr. Bernadette “bird” Bowen (she/they/Dr.) and I’m an award- and grant-winning published poet and academic and currently a Visiting Assistant Professor of Media, Journalism, and Film at Miami University.
-I have a bachelors in sociology, masters in communication, a PhD in media & communication, and a graduate-level Women, Gender, Sexuality Studies certification, and a total of 7 years college teaching experience.
+My name is Dr. Bernadette “bird” Bowen (She/they/Dr.) and I’m an award- and grant-winning published poet and academic and currently a Visiting Assistant Professor of Media, Journalism, and Film at Miami University.
+I have a bachelors in sociology, masters in communication, a PhD in media & communication, and a graduate-level Women, Gender, Sexuality Studies certification, and going on nine years college teaching experience.

 My lifelong research interests intersect the broad fields of critical and feminist theories, with an eye towards the ideological struggle between institutions, identities, intimacies, and our increasingly algorithmic U.S. ecologies.

 I am a millennial who was born and raised in Chicagoland, living and seeing the first-hand consequences of environmental injustice, racisms, and other ways a colonially-founded capitalist-funded way of being poisons people to death for profit, including my own mother who, before she died, sued companies for her lung cancer.